yuxiang-wu/sgdsvm/svm/README.txt

     -avgstart x       : Starts averaging after n iterations (default: 1.0.)

 The programs assume that the training data file already contains randomly shuffled examples.
+Things are likely to go wrong if this is not the case.
 In addition, unless option -dontnormalize is specified, every input vector is scaled to unit norm when it is loaded.

 Several kinds of data files are supported: